EugenMayer/home-assistant-raspberry-zwave/README.md

 docker-compose up
 ```

-Now access your rpi on port 8123 and welcome to hass :)
+Now access your rpi on port 8123 using your browser and welcome to hass :)